Warm up with this creamy pumpkin and sweet potato soup

 The soup is perfect to enjoy with any crusty bread as a light meal.
 But this spiced pumpkin soup makes a good starter choice before dinner.

 If you like pumpkin, then you’ll love this fall soup recipe.
 So keep this recipe among those healthy recipes you have.

 How to store

-Once the blended soup is ready, let it cool completely and keep this soup in an airtight container and store it in the refrigerator.
+Once the blended soup is ready, let it cool completely.
+Keep this soup in an airtight container and store it in the refrigerator.
 It stays well for about a week.

-But your soup can be frozen too.
+But your soup can be frozen, too.
 Just make sure you reheat it well to the boiling point before you have it.
-And once the soup is thawed, you must consume it within a few days and do not refreeze it.
+And once the soup is thawed, you must consume it within a few days and not refreeze it.

 More sweet potato recipes

 Thank you for checking this pumpkin and sweet potato soup recipe.
 Please try it and let me know what you think about it.
 I really appreciate it.

 Before you go, you may want to check other sweet potato recipes that you may love.

 - Rujak Serut: Indonesian sweet potato slaw with tamarind.